 Use a side-by-side compare when:

-- you have two clear websites or pages to judge
+- You have two clear websites or pages to judge.

-- the question is comparative by nature
+- The question is comparative by nature.

-- you want to see where one competitor actually pulls ahead
+- You want to see where one competitor actually pulls ahead.

-- the decision is whether one page or site is stronger for the same job
+- The decision is whether one page or site is stronger for the same job.

 Use a broader audit when:

-- you do not yet know what to compare
+- You do not yet know what to compare.

-- the real issue may be recurring across multiple templates
+- The real issue may be recurring across multiple templates.

-- the site has structural or content-system problems beyond one head-to-head review
+- The site has structural or content-system problems beyond one head-to-head review.

-- you need a fix-first diagnosis instead of a battle verdict
+- You need a fix-first diagnosis instead of a battle verdict.

 Common questions